 Lastly, terrorist attacks are rare events and so may not be given top priority, notably if a financial cost is involved and the threat is perceived to be low.
 Commercial priorities will always compete, especially where market conditions are challenging.
 So there is a fine balance to be sought between the need for security and the normal functioning of a venue.

 Can anything more be done?

 Security can always be tightened.
-At Manchester Arena they may wish to consider concourses and foyers with layered access control and perhaps phased passage on exit once a show is over.
-The site should always aim to make it more difficult, more risky and less rewarding for attackers – measures which are referred to by the generic term “situational crime prevention”.
+At Manchester Arena, they may wish to consider concourses and foyers with layered access control and perhaps phased passage on exit once a show is over.
+The site should always aim to make it more difficult, riskier, and less rewarding for attackers – measures which are referred to by the generic term situational crime prevention.
 The problem is that attackers can simply direct their focus elsewhere.
 The recent attacks in Westminster, Paris, Stockholm, Berlin and St. Petersburg demonstrate how versatile target selection can be alongside attack methods (lorries and cars became killing machines and night markets killing fields).

 Despite all this, the situation is not hopeless.
 It should be remembered that the attacker did not get inside the arena, which possibly saved lives.
 Ultimately, the answer to the tactic of terrorism will only lie in a political solution.